handsontable/hyperformula/docs/guide/sorting-data.md

 To sort columns, use the [`isItPossibleToSetColumnOrder`](../api/classes/hyperformula.md#isitpossibletosetcolumnorder) and [`setColumnOrder`](../api/classes/hyperformula.md#setcolumnorder) methods.

 ### Step 1: Choose a new column order
-Choose your required permutation of column numbers.
+Choose your required permutation of column indexes.

 For example, if you want to swap the first column with the third column, set the order to `[2, 1, 0]` instead of `[0, 1, 2]`: